 Is the idea of sustainable development in corporations disappearing or is it gaining importance?

-Resource constraints and rising commodity prices, increasing expectations of buyers, employees and consumers, the risk of major interruptions to business continuity due to water supply problems, climate change or employee issues in the supply chain… The list of factors exerting pressure is increasing each day.
-And all these issues require “full coverage” through all aspects of the company’s operations.
+Resource constraints and rising commodity prices, rising buyer, worker and consumer expectations, risk of major disruptions to business continuity due to water supply problems, climate change or worker problems in the supply chain… The list of pressures increases every day.

+All these issues need to be “fully covered” in all aspects of the company’s operations.
 In the world of sustainable development, it has become a mantra to say that ecology should be a task for everyone.
-Naturally, this is true, as risk detection and innovation will often fall on those who are closest to “land”.
+Of course, this is true because risk detection and innovation often fall on those closest to “the ground” (hint: it is rarely top leadership).
 In most companies, however, there is no significant action.